ROLES AND TASKS OF THE KINGDOM OF GOD

 The saints see the Face of God, and govern His creation.
 God is doing all of this, of course, through Christ.
 They have made Their eternal home, their resting place, in the saints.

-To be a member of the Body of Christ.
 The term “Christ” means the One anointed with oil to do the work of the Servant of the Lord.
-When we receive the Holy Spirit we are baptized into the one Body of Christ.
+When we receive the Holy Spirit, we are baptized into the one Body of Christ.
 Our destiny is to be responsible for our part in the roles and tasks of the Kingdom of God.

 Notice this pattern: